Updated: Sep 3

-Social Ventures Foundation are firm believers in the micro-franchising business model but today we are going to break down the specifics of what exactly micro-franchising means.
+The Social Ventures Foundation is a firm believer in the micro-franchising business model.
+Today, we are going to break down the specifics of what exactly micro-franchising means.

 Franchising is a way to expand businesses through licensing relationships.
-Typically, a business can grant a license to a third party individual or company to offer products or services under their brand, and offer them training and support throughout the process.
+Typically, a business can grant a license to a third party individual or company in order to offer products or services under their brand, training, or support throughout the process.
 Franchising is a means for young people to create economic activity without a great deal of experience or capital, especially in the developing world.
 The use of "micro" refers to the ease with which micro-franchisees can begin their business.
 Therefore, they do not need to face the difficulties of starting a business from scratch and they are able to utilize the social venture's structure to develop their individual businesses.

-Micro-franchising can expand to rural and hard-to-reach consumers that have largely been ignored by companies due to high delivery costs and their low purchasing power and thus are a great tool to tackle poverty reduction through the private sector.
-Young passionate entrepreneurs are able to create economic growth in their communities without the extra strain of creating the business from the ground up.
+Micro-franchising can expand to rural and hard-to-reach consumers that have largely been ignored by companies due to high delivery costs and their low purchasing power; it is a great tool to tackle poverty reduction through the private sector.
+In sum, young, passionate entrepreneurs are able to create economic growth in their communities without the extra strain of creating the business from the ground up.

-Micro-Franchising utilizes creative solutions to fix social issues as well as developing markets at the bottom of the pyramid.
-For example, in Haiti, 80% of people are vitamin deficient, as well as 70% are unemployed.
-Our own Micro-Franchise V’ICE is developed to battle not only the massive unemployment, as well as high rates of malnutrition.
-V’ICE’s smart solution that energizes the market and addresses public health challenges in a strong and simple Micro-Franchise.
+Micro-franchising utilizes creative solutions to fix social issues and develops markets at the Bottom of the Pyramid.
+For example, in Haiti, 80% of people are vitamin deficient and 70% are unemployed.
+Our own micro-franchise V’ice was developed to battle not only the massive unemployment, but also high rates of malnutrition.
+V’ice’s solution energizes the market and addresses public health challenges in a strong and simple micro-franchise.